 The Town of Palm Beach employs six full-time lifeguards and seven part-time lifeguards, who are responsible for providing public safety and initial emergency medical service seven days a week, 365 days per year on the Town's two public beaches.
-Those Town-operated beaches include the Mid-Town Municipal Beach and Phipps Ocean Park, which are both equipped with Automated External Defibrillators (AEDs), rescue paddle boards, rescue boats, response ATVs, and state-of-the-art lifeguard towers.
+Those Town operated beaches include the Mid-Town Municipal Beach and Phipps Ocean Park, that are both equipped with Automated External Defibrillators (AEDs), rescue paddle boards, rescue boats, response ATVs and state of the art lifeguard towers.
 Those within the Phipps Ocean Park have been approved for renovation in 2023.